Latent space models for grouped multiplex networks: Refitting step details

-The drawback of using nuclear norm penalization in optimization is the excessive shrinkage it applies to the non-zero eigenvalues of the fitted matrices as a ``payment'' for recovering their eigenvalue supports.
-To reconstruct the correct magnitudes of the non-zero eigenvalues after solving Problems \eqref{first-stage-conv-prob} and \eqref{second-stage-conv-prob}, we use the {\it refitting} procedure developed by \cite{mazumder} for these purposes.
+The drawback of using the nuclear norm penalty is the bias caused by shrinking the non-zero eigenvalues of the fitted matrices; however, this bias does not affect the estimated eigenvectors.
+The standard remedy for this is to use the refitting procedure developed by \cite{mazumder}.

 We begin by describing the $\textit{FirstStageRefit}$, that is, the refitting step for Problem \eqref{first-stage-conv-prob}.
 Consider the eigen-decompositions of the solutions to Problem \eqref{first-stage-conv-prob}: